cjmabry/draftlab/README.md

 * **qb_analysis.py** - Gets NFL stats for qb passes.
 Currently counts passes by distance and side of field, but can be expanded to be much more powerful.
 Will be implemented in main app to help predict things such as receiver targets by position and where runningbacks usually run.

 # Example CSVs
 Check out data generated from week three by opening the example CSVs in Excel.
-Take not how we can sort by value, which is essential in building a winning DFS lineup.